-To fix this, just highlight the weekdays that you’ve typed and then select Format -> Column -> Width – and set the width for around 15 to 20.
+To fix this, just highlight the weekdays that you’ve typed, go to the Home tab and under Cells select Format > Column Width… and set the width for around 15 to 20.

 Now that you’ve got your weekday header nicely formatted, it’s time to add the current month at the top of your calendar sheet.
 While you could just manually type in the month at the top of the sheet, this wouldn’t be very efficient, as you’d have to change it every time you wanted to print a new calendar sheet.
 It makes more sense to create an Excel calendar template that knows what month it is and changes the month title for you.

-Clicking “merge and center” turns all of the highlighted cells into one collective cell, and then centers your title in the middle of the highlighted region.
+Clicking Merge & Center turns all of the highlighted cells into one collective cell, and then centers your title in the middle of the highlighted region.
 Now you’ve got yourself a nicely formatted, automated calendar header.

 Step #2 – Create The Calendar Days

-When you’re finished, highlight the box where you’ve entered this formula, and drag it across the entire week – this will correctly fill in all of the days of the week.
-Then, do the same thing for the following Sunday, but click on Saturday and add 1.
+When you’re finished, highlight the box where you’ve entered this formula, and drag it across the entire week; this will correctly fill in all of the days of the week.
+Then, do the same thing for the following Monday, but click on the previous Sunday and add 1.

-When you’re done, drag this box down each week so that every Sunday has the same formula (adding 1 to the previous Saturday).
-Drag the formula from the previous Monday down through the month as well – and then drag from Monday across each week.
+When you’re done, drag this box down each week so that every Monday has the same formula (adding 1 to the previous Sunday).
+Drag the formula from the previous Tuesday down through the month as well, and then drag from Tuesday across each week.
 While it may sound confusing, as you give it a try you’ll find that filling in the days only requires a few clicks and less than 5 minutes.